 A typical application would be to use the mod wheel to adjust the amount of vibrato (pitch modulation) in a patch.
 To set this up, patch the Mod Wheel jack from the CV Outs section of the I/O panel to the Mod Wheel Assistant’s Mod Wheel In jack and patch the Output jack to the Keyb CV or Freq Mod input of an oscillator.

 Remember that any type of control signal can be patched to the Mod Wheel In jack.
 An envelope, sequencer, or LFO could be used to modulate the depth of the internal LFO in the same way that a mod wheel allows you to control it manually.

 Mod Wheel In jack- Patch the Mod Wheel jack from the CV Outs section of the I/O panel to this input to control the internal LFO's amplitude manually with the mod wheel of a MIDI keyboard controller.

 Frequency- Sets the frequency, or rate, of the internal LFO.

-Pulse Width- Adjusts the width, or “duty-cycle,” of the LFO when the pulse wave is selected.
+Pulse Width (PW)- Adjusts the width, or “duty-cycle,” of the LFO for the pulse wave only.
 At 50%, a symmetrical square wave is produced, meaning the positive and negative portions of the cycle are equal lengths.
 As the knob is turned clockwise, the positive portion of the LFO cycle is increased; as it is turned counter-clockwise, the positive portion of the cycle is decreased.